AndreMikulec/azwTOazw3/meta/OTHER.md

      and right from the word `Library`press the `circular pointing arrows icon` and this will refresh the book(s)
   7. If not already done, In the Kindle GUI `"Library All" display area`, of each the book(s) of interest, and one at at at time.
 Right click and choose Download.
+     As each is "Right clicked Download(ed)", notice the "check, in each book in the lower left corner.
+     At the end of all "Right clicked Download(ed)"s notice, on the left side, "Downloaded 0" changes to Downloaded #".
   8. Verify, the book(s) are downloaded.
      Windows -> Start -> Command Prompt ->
      Type this -> `dir "%HOMEDRIVE%%HOMEPATH%\Documents\My Kindle Content"` The number of `.azw` files seen, must(should) match the number of book(s) downloaded.
+  9. Kindle -> File -> Exit
-  9. On the [upper right are of the] desktop, select text file icon `"something something.txt"`.
+  10. On the [upper right are of the] desktop, select the icon `Delete me to continue build`.
       Right click and choose Delete. !!!
 THIS `DELETE ICON` IS REQUIRED TO EXIT THE APPVEYOR DESKTOP !!!
       The Appveyor build continues and finishes.

 ### In the Local user desktop, Manually Go and Do

   1. After the build is done, on one's local computer, collect the artifacts (that contains the .azw3 files),